 It’s shaped by what we’ve been shown, the values we grew up around, and the stories that taught us what to notice.

 In Japan, wabi-sabi invites us to find beauty in imperfection.
 In France, Baroque design reveals itself through drama and excess.
-In Scandinavia, beauty is found in restraint, in space, and quiet usefulness.
+And then in Scandinavia, beauty is found in restraint, in space, and in subtle usefulness.

 But there’s more to beauty than style or memory.
 It’s also a kind of recognition…a sensory truth.